Platform-OS/platformos-documentation/pages/reference/custom_attributes/custom-attachments.md

 permalink: /reference/custom-attributes/custom-attachments
 ---

-Custom attachments are used to add one or many attachments to Profile, Order, Customization or Transactable.
+Custom attachments are used to add one or many attachments to Profile, Order, Customization, or Transactable.

 ## Defining

-You can enable CustomAttachments by adding a CustomAttribute with `attribute_type` set to `file` for example:
+You can enable CustomAttachments by adding a CustomAttribute with `attribute_type` set to `file`, for example:

 ```yml
 - name: Agreement